Skip to main content

 Pingdom is the fuller experience suite: scripted browser transactions, real user monitoring with 13-month retention, roughly a hundred probe locations, and unlimited users on every plan.
 StatusCake covers more protocols for the money: HTTP, HEAD, TCP, DNS, SMTP, SSH, ping and push heartbeats, with SSL, domain-expiry and basic Linux server monitoring bundled into the same plans, and one-minute checks arriving on its first paid tier.

-The status page catch
+The status page problem

 Read this before picking either for a customer-facing status page.
 Pingdom includes public status pages in its plans.
 StatusCake sells status pages as a separate product with its own tiers, capped by page count and subscriber count, billed on top of monitoring.
 If the status page is the point, that add-on can cost more than the monitoring beside it.